By Grant Jones

 The Early Days of Farming the Hollow (1888 - 1940)

-Hungry Hollow is located in Shelton, WA and was settled in 1888 by my great grandfather, Jacob Edmund Jones.
+In 1888, my great grandfather Jacob Edmund Jones left Kansas in search of a place to farm and raise a family, and he found it at Hungry Hollow.
 Surviving those first few winters eating beans and potatoes, he was literally hungry.
-But his hard work and persistence paid off, and Hungry Hollow became a successful "truck farm," growing vegetables and grapes and trucking them to the local markets.
+But his hard work and persistence paid off, and Hungry Hollow became a successful "truck farm" during the 1920's and 30's, producing vegetables, berries, and grapes and delivering them throughout the South Puget Sound region.

-The farm transitioned to a small-scale livestock operation in the 1940's and remains that way to this day.
-It was managed by my grandfather Alfred Jones for many years, and later by my Uncle Fred, who still lives on the farm and manages forest operations.
+The farm transitioned to a small-scale livestock operation in the 1940's.
+It was managed by my grandfather Alfred for many years, and later by my Uncle Fred, who lives on the farm and manages forest operations.
 My parents also lived on the farm and grew strawberries, raspberries, pumpkins, and Christmas trees in the 1980's.

-In 2017 I left my job and apartment in Seattle and returned to live in the old farmhouse.
-I purchased the remaining cows from my Uncle and have since added chickens for both eggs and meat, heritage turkeys, and pigs.
-They all live outside in fields, doing all the rooting, scratching, chasing, pecking, running, jumping, flapping and wallowing that they care to do.
+In 2017 I left Seattle and returned to live in the old farmhouse.
+I purchased the remaining cows from my Uncle and began raising chickens for both eggs and meat, pigs, and a few honey bees.

 In January, 2018, HungryHollowFarm.com was launched with the mission of providing Western Washington with a convenient, local, and pasture-based alternative to factory-farms.

 Our vision is a space where animals spend their lives in species-appropriate ecological contexts, and where humans can visit to gain a deeper appreciation for the landscapes and lives that makes our own lives possible.

 I hope you'll join me for this next chapter in the Hungry Hollow story!